Insured-Retirement-Institute/.github/profile/readme.md

 ## Current specifications
 The Producer CanSell and ActivityStatus APIs are not and will not be included on this platform until certain open questions are resolved.
 Users will be notified if and when these APIs are added to the platform.

-OpenAPI definitions can be found on the [GitHub Page](https://insured-retirement-institute.github.io/Style-Guide/){:target="_blank" rel="noopener"} of the Style Guide repository.
+OpenAPI definitions can be found on the [GitHub Page](https://insured-retirement-institute.github.io/Style-Guide/) of the [Style Guide repository](https://github.com/Insured-Retirement-Institute/Style-Guide).

 Active
 - [Application Status](https://github.com/Insured-Retirement-Institute/Application-Status)